 The research at the Leipzig university has a long tradition and goes back to the 19th century.
-Today, about 50 scientists are working at the Leipzig institute of meteorology.
-Organized in four professorships, we investigate versatile processes which are related to atmospheric changes.
+Today, about 70 scientists are working at the Leipzig institute of meteorology.
+Organized in six professorships, we investigate versatile processes which are related to atmospheric changes.

 enlarge the image: